vectorgrp/sil-kit/docs/usage/demos.rst

          * SIL Kit Network Simulator (optional)
    *  -  Parameters
       -  <ParticipantConfiguration.json|yaml>
-           File name of the ParticipantConfiguration to be used; use ``DemoCan.silkit.yaml`` for an example configuration.
+           File name of the participant configuration to be used; use ``DemoCan.silkit.yaml`` for an example configuration.
          <ParticipantName>
            The name of the participant within the simulation; must either be ``CanWriter`` or